Next.js - Pages router

 Manual implementation

-To use Stringtale in your Next.js application with the pages router you can either use stringtale init
+To use Stringtale in your Next.js application with the pages router you can either use stringtale init from our CLI or

 execute the following steps manually.